jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 <img width="905" height="71" alt="image" src="https://github.com/user-attachments/assets/20438cbd-5fa7-4658-a98b-b0b93ccd3178" />

-When calcuating the productivity, we need to remember that employee won't be spending 100% of their login time on processing tasks.
-Lunch break, meetings, trainings or scheduled system updates will reduce raw processing time.
+When calcuating the productivity, we need to remember that an employee won't be spending 100% of their login time on processing tasks.
+Lunch breaks, meetings, trainings or scheduled system updates will reduce raw processing time.
 We can assume that on average, 30-40 minutes a day are spent on the breaks and around 30-90 on meetings.
 Usually, daily meetings are kept short for crucial updates, taking between 15-30 mintes.
 Periodically,  meetings with Q&A sessions or integration focused events might be longer.

 Assuming that 400 out of 480 work minutes are spend on actual task processing, I based the formula on a weigthed sum.